How to | Identify Different Cell Brackets

 Some brackets are not used for individual cells, but instead to collect groups of cells.

 The larger outer bracket here joins these input and output cells into a group.
-Mathematica groups input and output cells by default:
+The Wolfram System groups input and output cells by default:

 Cell groups can be closed by double-clicking the grouping bracket.
 The grouping bracket here was double-clicked to close the group.
 The direction of the arrow that appears on the grouping bracket indicates the direction of any hidden cells: